You want to build your own empire. To do that, you need a whole village.

 How do people get to your list?
 How does one become a member of your village?

 There are several things that bring people to a village.
-In the literal sense, it is the productivity of the land, availability, and access to social amenities, safety, liberty to leave as and when they want to, etc.
+In the literal sense, it is the productivity of the land, availability, access to social amenities, safety, liberty to leave as and when they want to, etc.

 For someone to join your email list, they need to be assured of things of a similar kind: